go-gitea/gitea/docs/content/doc/installation/from-binary.en-us.md

  * `linux-arm-5` and `linux-arm-6` are for other versions of the ARM processor

 For Windows, you should chose:
- * `windows-4.0-386` for 32-bit Intel/AMD processors
+ * `gogit-windows-4.0-386` for 32-bit Intel/AMD processors
- * `windows-4.0-amd64` for 64-bit Intel/AMD processors
+ * `gogit-windows-4.0-amd64` for 64-bit Intel/AMD processors

- * `gogit-windows` if you want to use the built-in (Go-based) git client; otherwise you will need to install Git.
+The `gogit-windows` file addresses [significant performance problems](https://github.com/go-gitea/gitea/pull/15482) that have been reported on Windows by including a built-in, Go-based git client for some operations.
+The `windows`-only file (i.e. without `gogit`) will exclusively use whichever git is client installed on the server.

 *Note that `windows-4.0` refers to Windows NT+, which is all modern versions of Windows.*